 Entity (utility, vendor, OEM, national laboratories, academic researcher, etc.) initiating and/or supporting the development of a new dynamic model or an enhancement to an existing model.

-MVS Chair is responsible for:
+MVS chair is responsible for:

 Facilitating meetings and providing guidance on adherence to the approval procedure.

-WECC Staff Liaison is responsible for:
+WECC staff liaison is responsible for:

 Coordinating documentation, agenda posting, and record-keeping.

-MVS Members are responsible for:
+MVS members are responsible for:

-Reviewing submissions, participating in Task Forces, overseeing adherence to the approval procedure, and voting on approval motions.
+Reviewing submissions, participating in task forces, overseeing adherence to the approval procedure, and voting on approval motions.
 Through its vote, the MVS serves as the final authority on whether the steps of this procedure have been adequately followed.

-Task Force (TF), a temporary group chartered by the Chair if deemed necessary by the MVS, is responsible for:
+Task force, a temporary group chartered by the chair, if deemed necessary by the MVS, is responsible for:

-Conducting the technical review and support development of the model specification.
-The TF should consist of the model proposer and, as appropriate, representatives from OEMs, laboratories, researchers, and utilities with relevant expertise.
+Conducting the technical review and supporting development of the model specification.
+The task force should consist of the model proposer and, as appropriate, representatives from OEMs, laboratories, researchers, and utilities with relevant expertise.
 Software vendors are engaged once a preliminary specification is developed, primarily to assess implementability, numerical considerations, and platform compatibility.
-The MVS may make changes to the TF chartered by the Chair.
+The MVS may make changes to the task force chartered by the chair.

 Approval Procedure